 Bio-One of Orange offers solutions to life's most challenging and unexpected situations.
 We guarantee a quick response time, so you can rest assured that help is always on the way.
 With over 20 years of experience in the industry, Bio-One prides itself on providing top-quality service and support.
 If you're facing a difficult situation, don't hesitate to contact the Bio-One team.
 We're prepared to help you every step of the way, all the time.

 Our customers' well-being and peace are always our priority, and business comes second.
 We want to ensure that customers who need our help know what to expect from our services.

 Bio-One of Orange is a family-owned company that takes pride in providing quality care for residents throughout California’s Southern region.
 From Aliso Viejo to Costa Mesa and beyond.
-As members of the Orange Chamber of Commerce, our certified, professional hoarding cleaners are ready to help.
+As members of the Orange Chamber of Commerce, our certified, professional biohazard cleaning technicians are ready to help.
 Bio-One of Orange is available 24/7, 365 days a year.
 Contact us at 714-397-8375.